philosowaffle/peloton-to-garmin/vNextReleaseNotes.md

 - [#711] Friendlier error messages, especially on first start when nothing is configured yet
 - [#711] Fixed issue where Windows exe would somtimes fail to start on very first run, but would launch on second attempt
 - [#711] Prevent users from saving Passwords that use an unsupported character
+- [#732] Fixed some broken links on documentation site

 ## Housekeeping